Robert Murray Graydon: Life and work

 Robert Murray Graydon was born in Harrisburg, Dauphin, Pennsylvania, the son of author William Murray Graydon and Pearl Balsley.
 In 1896 the family moved to England and landed in Liverpool in March of that year.
 Details are a little vague in terms of their movements during their early stay in the UK.
 1901 saw the family living in Horses Head, Upton (Norfolk).
 The 1911 Census reported that they had moved to the Fulton District in London.

 Robert took to writing from a very young age.
 He wrote his first story in a school exercise book and had it accepted for publication in Chums in 1907 when he was seventeen.
-His writing career began in earnest in 1916 when he published his first Sexton Blake tale, The Detective's Ordeal, in Union Jack #675.
+By 1913 he was an established story paper author, writing school serials for The Boys' Realm.
+In 1916 he published his first Sexton Blake tale, The Detective's Ordeal, in Union Jack #675.
 He married Victoria Honoria Septumus Neat in 1917 in Lambeth, London.
 They subsequently had four children, two boys and two girls.
 The family moved from London to Brighton in 1927.
 Robert Murray Graydon died of bowel cancer in 1937.